Knuthenborg Safaripark: History

 The park is set in Knuthenborg, previously known as the medieval manor of Årsmarke, which was Denmark's largest private estate.
 In 1714, it became part of the new county of Knuthenborg.
 The park has its origins in 1867 when Eggert Christoffer Knuth (1838-1874) built a sturdy 7.4 km wall around his property with stones fished out of the Smålandsfarvandet.
 He then hired English landscape architect Edward Milner who, on the basis of plans completed in 1870, laid out a park for his world collection of rare botanical plants as well as the many rhododendrons which are also a great attraction to tourists.
 There are several hundred species of exotic shrubs and trees.
 In 1926, the park became protected under a preservation order.
 An enclosed zoological garden was established in 1950 adjacent to Swan Lake (Svanesøen) with 70 deer.
 In 1969, Count Adam W. Knuth added the first exotic animals to the park; antelopes, plains zebras and ostriches were the first to be acquired from Kenya followed by white rhinos.
-It is now a famous zoo of Denmark.

-Features
+Attractions

+Safari park

-Over the past 40 years, the number of animals in the park has grown to about a thousand of more than 40 different species.
-Antelopes, Bactrian camels, giraffes, white rhinoceroses, and plains zebras are some of the animals on view in the Safaripark.
-The park features include an arboretum, aviaries (21 of them), and tiger enclosure.
-Most of the Safaripark is bicycle-friendly, though the savannah is accessible only by those in a vehicle (own car or a safari bus).
-An adventure playground affords a play area for children.
-A railway line operates in summer between the entrance of the park to Maribo.
-In the areas with domestic animals, visitors can touch the animals if they allow it.
+Over the past 40 years, the number of animals in the park has grown to about a thousand of more than forty species, with a primary focus on mammals.
+Bactrian camels, antelopes, Rothschild's giraffes, yaks, black and white rhinoceroses, Chapman's zebras, wildebeests, moose, American bison and ostriches are some of the animals on view in the safari sections of Knuthenborg.
+The park also includes enclosures for African bush elephants (the largest elephant enclosure in northern Europe) and tigers (the largest enclosure for the species in Europe), walk-through enclosures with lemurs and red-necked wallabies, and an arboretum.
+In recent years, a number of animals from places no longer able to house them have been moved to the Safaripark, including African bush elephants in 2019 (after wild animals were banned from circuses in Denmark) and lions in 2022 (moved from a Ukrainian zoo due to the war with Russia).
+Prior to this, neither species was kept at Knuthenborg.
+In the areas with domestic animals such as West African dwarf goats, visitors can touch the animals if they allow it.

-The threatened Arctic wolf, also known as the polar or white wolf, is housed in the park where it breeds regularly.

-Tourism
+Dinosaur Forest and Museum of Evolution

+In addition to living animals, Knuthenborg Safaripark is home to the Dinosaur Forest (Dinosaurskoven) with a large number of full-scale models of dinosaurs and pterosaurs.
+It opened in 2018 and some of the models are animatronic.

+The Museum of Evolution (Evolutionsmuseet), which opened in 2023, houses fossils of prehistoric animals, such as one of the largest (9 m long) and most complete (more than 95% preserved) Allosaurus skeletons named "Big Joe", a Torosaurus named "Adam" with the largest known dinosaur skull, the holotype specimen of Lokiceratops, dinosaur eggs, Dimetrodon and several other Permian animals, the giant ground sloth Eremotherium and one of only twelve known specimens of Archaeopteryx.